paketo-buildpacks/pip-install/README.md

 The Paketo Buildpack for Pip Install is a Cloud Native Buildpack that installs packages using pip and makes it available to the application.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/pip-install` and `paketobuildpacks/pip-install`.
+The buildpack is published for consumption at `paketobuildpacks/pip-install`.

 ## Behavior
 This buildpack participates if `requirements.txt` exists at the root the app.